johandahlberg/PiperWorkshop/tutorial.md

     // This means that the following will return true (which it would not do in Java without writing a custom equals method.
     Point(1, 1) == Point(1, 1)

-    // As Scala is a functional language, so functions are at the hearth of it.
+    // As Scala is a functional language, so functions are at the heart of it.
 Here is how you declare a very simple one: def square(x: Int): Int = x * x

     // A slightly more complex example is: